Understanding Dental Implants

 The Dental Implant Process

-Placing a dental implant usually takes two appointments at EaDo Family Dental.
+Placing a dental implant usually takes two appointments with a Houston dentist at EaDo Family Dental.
 Dr. Bianca Williams has been certified by the International Academy of Dental Implantology and is recognized as one of the best choices for a dental implant in Houston.
 After a consultation to confirm that you are a good candidate for a dental implant, Dr. William will place the post.

 At your first appointment, your mouth is cleaned and a small incision is made in the gum tissue.
 The post is inserted into the gum and jaw and then the area issutured.
 Your mouth is given ample time to heal from the oral surgery.
 Healing times vary between patients.